paulyoung84/TikaMetadata/README.md

 2. It will open a window with a prompt to enter the filepath of the directory you want to scan.
 It should be run over a folder rather than single files.
 (You can drag the folder into the window for the path to populate the file path)

-3. The script will then run through the directory, first of all creating a folder where you are running the script for the JSON output which Tika is creating.
-It then generates the DROID information.
-These two sets of information are then merged into a single CSV file, which is called TikaMetadata_Output_(name of folder run over).csv, the output will appear in the folder you ran the .py or .bat file.
+3. The script will then run through the directory, it runs through each file seperately and prints on screen when it has completed scanning, or an error if it fails.
+It will output a CSV file as the final results in the same directory, it will have a column added called TikaRun which will state if that file was able to be scanned succesfully or not.

 Notes: